redecheck/redecheck/README.md

 ### Configuration Parameters

+The remainder of this tutorial assumes that ReDeCheck is run from the `target/` directory that contains the `redecheck-jar-with-dependencies.jar` file.
 ReDeCheck is run from the command line and takes five compulsory arguments which control various facets of its execution.
-The *preamble* parameter is optional and is mainly used when testing web pages that are stored locally.
+The *preamble* parameter is optional and is mainly used when testing web pages that are stored locally on the file system.
+ReDeCheck's arguments are defined and described in the following
-ReDeCheck's arguments are defined and described in the following table:
+table:

 Argument | Description
 -------  | ---------------